MetroModelingServices/metro_mce/README.md

     2. The results are in the Present Value Sum table on the PV_Summary tab
   - Visualization Dashboard
     1. Run the `create_mce_visual_inputs.py` script to convert the data to the format expected by the visualizer
+    2. Run the `create_mce_visual_scen_comp_inputs.py` script to create the scenario comparison data expected by the visualizer
-    2. Add the visualizer inputs to your local MCEVIZ git repo and push the changes up to GitHub
+    3. Add the visualizer inputs to your local MCEVIZ git repo and push the changes up to GitHub
-    3. Go to https://github.com/metromodelingservices/mceviz and do a pull request from the master branch into the gh-pages branch to publish the new data
+    4. Go to https://github.com/metromodelingservices/mceviz and do a pull request from the master branch into the gh-pages branch to publish the new data
-    4. The visualizer is running at http://metromodelingservices.github.io/MCEVIZ
+    5. The visualizer is running at http://metromodelingservices.github.io/MCEVIZ